War and Turpentine: Synopsis

-In the third section, Urbain returns home, falls in love with Maria Emelia Ghys, a step-sister.
+In the third section, Urbain returns home, falls in love with Maria Emelia Ghys.
 Before he can marry, the story takes a tragic turn, when Maria succumbs in the Spanish flu epidemic.
 Urbain marries Maria's sister Gabrielle, producing a daughter (the narrator's mother) in 1922, but the union lacks the affection Urbain had known with Maria Emielia.
 Urbain continues as a devoted artist (and especially as a copyist) into early retirement and until his death.
 The grandson, the narrator, visits sites in West Flanders and reviews personal archival materials, in an attempt to understand, even reconstruct, something of his grandfather's life experiences.

 Reception

 It was named one of the 10 Best Books of 2016 by The New York Times Book Review.
 It was also included in the list of Books of the Year from The Economist The review in the Guardian called it a "future classic" and compared it to the works of W. G. Sebald, as did the NYT Book Review.

 The Irish Times gave it a less favourable review, calling it "an important work" but negatively comparing the "somewhat flat and toneless" prose to that of W. G. Sebald and calling it "less convincing artistically".